July 10, 2024

 Hydrostatic Weighing

 Also known as underwater weighing, hydrostatic weighing calculates body fat percentage based on body density.
-The is subject submerged completely in water, and their underwater weight is compared to their dry-land weight.
-Given that muscle is denser than fat, this method can yield a highly accurate measure body fat percentage.
+The subject is submerged completely in water, and their underwater weight is compared to their dry-land weight.
+Given that muscle is denser than fat, this method can yield a highly accurate measure of body fat percentage.
 Although hydrostatic weighing is precise, it requires specialized equipment and can be less accessible for routine use.

 Air Displacement Plethysmography (Bod Pod)

 The Bod Pod uses air displacement plethysmography to determine body volume and density, from which body fat is estimated.
 The individual sits in a sealed chamber, and the machine calculates body volume based on the air displaced by the person’s body.
 This method is known for its accuracy and reproducibility.
-Similar to hydrostatic weighing, the Bod Pod provides a safe and comfortable environment for measurement but can be costly and less available for the general public.
+Similar to hydrostatic weighing, the Bod Pod provides a safe and comfortable environment for measurement, but it can be costly and less available for the general public.

 Infrared Interactance